Katikistan/Notes/CompSys - Eksamens noter.md

 - No-write allocate: On a write miss, you write the data directly to the main memory and do not add the address to the cache.
 Full consistency, but slower.

+For more OS theory check out: exam notes detailed on DIKUnotes.
 ## Locality
 ![[Pasted image 20240117220844.png]]
 - **Spatial locality:** Where data is located in terms of each other, good spacial locality is accessing things close in memory.